epfl-ada/ada-2021-project-f-jab/README.md

 4) (Maybe:) Interpret if there is a bias in the data
 	- RQ4: *Is there a bias within the quotes and sentiment or rating of a movie w.r.t gender, ethnicity, etc.?*

-5) (Maybe:) Movies vs Series With the rise of Netflix, TV Series became an extremely popular source of entertainment
+5) (Maybe:) The effect of COVID on media coverage of movies.
-	- RQ5: *Are the most popular series or movies quoted more frequently on average, is the difference significant?*
+	- RQ5: *Are movies between 2015-2019 quoted more frequently on average than movies came out during the pandemic, is the difference significant?*

 ## Proposed additional datasets